Metalworking Machines - Drill Presses

 Refer to portable hand drills for additional information.

 - Do not wear any loose clothing or ties.
 Roll sleeves above the elbow to prevent them from being caught in revolving parts.
-Confine long hair.
+Tie back or confine long hair.

 - Do not wear gloves, rings, watches, or bracelets while working with a drill press.